zw1454/cs107-FinalProject/docs/documentation.md

 ### Test Suite

 We used pytest and pytest-cov for testing and coverage.
 Our package is linked to a third party CI (GitHub Actions) and Codecov.
-If you want to generate a code coverage report locally after installing the package through github, please run the following command under the root folder.
+If you want to generate a code coverage report locally after cloning the repo from github, please run the following command under the root folder.
 ```
 cd tests && ./run_tests.sh pytest --cov=zapnAD --cov-report=xml
 ```